Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 The next day for lunch, I combined leftover boiled potatoes, chopped avocado, and mustard sauce along with a generous sprinkling of dill weed and some cooked edamame that we had in the fridge.
 It was a delicious impromptu potato salad that tasted amazing and so satisfying.

 The day after that, we discovered the mustard sauce also makes a delicious salad dressing.
 Since we still had leftover sauce, I decided to add it to a big bowl of romaine lettuce, apple slices, and sunflower seeds.
 So amazingly good and refreshing!!
+It's now one of my favorite homemade dressings.

-This mustard sauce is just wonderful for turning plain leftovers into a wonderfully delicious meal.
-I hope you enjoy it as much as I do!
+Whether you eat a vegan diet or not, I hope you enjoy it as much as I do!

 Prep Time